Tammie-Li/STSNN/README.md

   - Supports **two models**:
     - `--model stsnn`: Uses STSNN (EMGNet + SNN).
   - Supports **two types of experimental settings**:
-    - **Within-day experiment**:
+    - **single-day experiment**:
       - For Day1 and Day2 of each subject:
         - **First, shuffles** all segments and labels of the corresponding day (using seeded random shuffling to ensure reproducibility).
         - Then splits them into **80% training / 20% testing**.
-      - Calculates the test accuracy for Day1 and Day2 separately for each subject, taking the average of the two as the within-day result for that subject.
+      - Calculates the test accuracy for Day1 and Day2 separately for each subject, taking the average of the two as the single-day result for that subject.
-      - Finally, reports the average within-day accuracy across all subjects.
+      - Finally, reports the average single-day accuracy across all subjects.
     - **Cross-day experiment**:
       - For each subject:
         - **Trains on all Day1 data** and **tests on all Day2 data**.